cisco/cisco-network-puppet-module/docs/README-develop-types-providers.md

 First [fork](https://help.github.com/articles/fork-a-repo) the [cisco-network-puppet-module](https://github.com/cisco/cisco-network-puppet-module) git repository

-Clone the cisco-network-puppet-module repo from your fork into a workspace.
+Clone the cisco-network-puppet-module repo from your fork into a workspace on your development server.

 ~~~bash
 git clone https://github.com/YOUR-USERNAME/cisco-network-puppet-module.git